Updated Grad Application Deadline: January 1st, 2017

 Students admitted into our program receive full funding during their time in the program when in good academic standing.

 Funding includes: tuition, out-of-state tuition (including international students), health insurance, campus-based fees, and guaranteed 50% time employment during the academic year (Fall, Winter, and Spring), which results in a monthly paycheck.
+Academic good-standing is required.

 How do I apply for a fellowship?

 Applicants do not self-nominate for recruitment fellowship opportunities at UCSB.
 The university provides recruitment fellowships for which the department’s Graduate Admissions Committee nominates based on the pool of applicants.
-If you are nominated and approved for a fellowship, the Graduate Program Director, Jennifer Kam, will let you know.
+If you are nominated and approved for a fellowship, the Graduate Program Director, Dr. Jennifer Kam, will let you know.